Artworker

 Senior level is the ceiling within the scope of an artworker, but it may be possible to move into other related work.
 For example, you can use the artworker role as a way into graphic design, although you may need to undertake further training and qualifications to make the transition.
 For more information, see graphic designer.

-Remote or freelance working is possible and if you have strong leadership skills, it may be possible to become a studio manager or creative director, or even to set up your own company.
+Remote or freelance working is possible and with substantial experience and if you have strong leadership skills, it may be possible to become a studio manager or creative director, or even to set up your own company.

 Alternative careers